I think you’ll agree with me if I say: it’s hard finding the best safety razors of 2017.

 - 7. Long Handle Open Double Edge Safety Razor WEISHI – Best for thick beard

-- 8. Open Tooth Double Edge Safety Razor (MUHLE) – Best Shaver for Money
+- 8. Open Tooth Double Edge Safety Razor (MUHLE) – Best Budget

 - 9. HD, 34C Merkur Chrome Plated – Best For Close Shave

-- 10. Chieftain Safety Razor Vikings Blade – Best for those with sensitive skin
+- 10. Chieftain Safety Razor Vikings Blade – Best for sensitive skin

 - Safety Razor - Buyer Guide